TcMenu/tcMenu/README.md

 ## Types of input supported

-* Button based rotary encoder emulation (Up, Down and OK buttons) either local, i2c expander, shift register, or DfRobot analog.
-* Rotary encoder based input with no need any additional components in many cases.
-Either local or i2c expander.
+* Rotary encoder based input with no need for any additional components in many cases.
+Either local or connected to PCF8574 or MCP23017.
+* Button based rotary encoder emulation (Up, Down and OK buttons) either local, i2c expander, shift register.
+* DfRobot analog input style buttons.
+Either DfRobot, or other analog ladder (configurable in code).
 * Matrix Keyboards of configurable size and key combination.
 Pre-canned options for 4x3 and 4x4 layouts.
+* Analog Joystick rotary encoder.
+Allows for joystick input, where you move scroll through values with up / down.
 * No local input facilities if your application is completely controlled remotely.

 ## Display types that are supported

 * LiquidCrystal 20x4 or 16x2 displays - can be either directly connected, i2c or on a shift register.
-* Adafruit_GFX - can render onto a display compatible with this library, tested with Color ILI9341 and Nokia 5110 display.
+* Adafruit_GFX - can render onto a display compatible with this library, tested with Color ILI9341, ST7735 and Nokia 5110 display.
 * U8G2 - can render onto most buffered displays using this library.
-Tested with OLED devices.
+Tested with OLED devices such as SSD1306 and SH1106.

 ## Remote endpoints that are supported